 She is also considered one of the nine forms of Shakti, who is revered in India as a powerful and dangerous goddess.

 One of her other forms is Mahavidya Nila Saraswati.
 However, she is not much different from the traditional Saraswati.
-Though Saraswati is the calm, compassionate, and peaceful one, Nila Saraswati is the angry, destructive manifestation.
+Though Saraswati is the calm, compassionate, and peaceful one, Nila Saraswati is its angry and destructive manifestation.
 In some parts of India, she is revered as an incarnation of the goddess Tara.

 Devotion